María del Carmen Concepción González

 María del Carmen Concepción González (born 15 September 1957) is a Cuban politician and the Cuban Minister of Food Industries (2009–present).
 She was appointed as a result of the 2009 shake-up by Raúl Castro.
-She is a Deputy to the National Assembly of Popular Power.
+She is a Deputy to the National Assembly of People’s Power.
 She was First Secretary of the Communist Party of Cuba in the Pinar del Río Province.